 It’s the most wonderful time of the year!
 Christmas is almost upon us.
 It’s a holiday of giving and love.
 What are you doing in the upcoming days to celebrate?
 Busy wrapping presents?
 Doing some last-minute shopping?
 Are you baking cookies and building gingerbread houses?

 Not celebrating the season at all?
-That ok, as Christmas is a time of sharing no matter who you are.
+That’s okay, as Christmas is a time of sharing with everyone, no matter who you are.
 So we’re sharing some jolly covers!

 For the week of Monday, December 13, 2021, to Sunday, December 19, 2021, we’re spreading some cheer and giving our loyal readers an early gift.
 Let’s get merry over some Christmas-themed romance covers!

 The Covers from Left to Right, Top to Bottom